hoopsplaybook.ca

 1

-The extended 1-3-1 does not allow direct passes.
+The extended 1-3-1 does not allow direct passes, forcing slow lob or bounce passes, with deflections and kicked balls.

 X2 gets the ball out of the middle and keeps it there, cutting off a direct pass to 3.